The Different Types of Border Crossing Documentation

-- Children 17 and under may apply for their NEXUS Card at no cost so you may want to get them one while you apply for your own.
+- Children 17 and under may apply for their NEXUS Card for free, so you may want to get them one while you apply for your own.

 As with all trusted traveler programs, you must be pre-approved for the Global Entry program.
 All applicants undergo a rigorous background check and interview before enrollment.
-You can get more information at the Global Entry website.
-To apply for Global Entry, go to the Global Online Enrollment System (GEOS).
+You can get more information and apply for Global Entry at the Global Entry website.

-The FAST card is another “trusted traveler” card similar to NEXUS.
+The FAST card is another “trusted traveler” card similar to NEXUS that allows you to get through customs more quickly.
 FAST is designed for carriers of commercial goods and provides dedicated border crossing lanes and expedited clearance to truckers at the U.S. border with Canada and Mexico.